An App for People Who Learn Hard Things

 Deep Dive

 Deep Dive locks you into one question so you can complete the higher-order work that creates real mastery.
-Prerequisites are visible so you stop building on missing foundations.
+Six structured depth prompts force the cognitive work that usually gets skipped entirely.

 The science